IBM/ibmi-mcp/README.md

 npm run start:stdio -- --tools ./my-custom-tools
 ```

+> Make sure that to use the absolute path for tools

 ### Session Modes (HTTP Only)

 The `MCP_SESSION_MODE` environment variable controls how the HTTP server handles client sessions: